juftin/hatch-pip-compile/docs/contributing.md

 💥 Breaking Change Description
 ```

-Other commits that don't trigger a release, but get included in the
-release notes might look like:
+Other commits that don't trigger a release might look like:

 ```text
 📝 Documentation Update Description